 The term of the Everest License Agreement will continue on a market-by-market basis until expiration of the relevant royalty term of the products, unless terminated earlier.
 Everest has the right to terminate the Everest License Agreement for convenience following completion, suspension or termination of the PALIZADE clinical trial.
 We may terminate the Everest License Agreement if Everest challenges our patents or fails to perform any development or commercialization activities for a continuous period of more than twelve months, subject to certain exceptions.
-In addition, either party may terminate the Everest License Agreement for the other party's uncured breach or insolvency, and the Everest License Agreement will automatically terminate in the event of termination of the Onyx License Agreement.
+In addition, either party may terminate the Everest License Agreement for the Everest License Agreement will automatically terminate in the event of termination of the Onyx License Agreement.